ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 2. Visual Studio 2022 with Desktop development with C++ workload.

 ## Prepare the project
 Start by downloading the Standard Distribution of the CEF binary for [Windows on Arm64](https://cef-builds.spotifycdn.com/index.html#windowsarm64).
-At the time of this writing, we used the following CEF version:
+In this learning path, you will use the following CEF version:
 120.1.10+g3ce3184+chromium-120.0.6099.129 / Chromium 120.0.6099.129.

 Then, extract the downloaded file to a folder.
 Right-click the downloaded file, select 'Extract all...', and name the folder 'cef-binary'.
 Once the extraction process completes, you will find a folder named 'cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_windowsarm64' within 'cef-binary'.
 Note that the exact name might differ if you download a different CEF version.

-Next, rename the folder cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_windowsarm64 to windowsarm64 for simplicity.
+Next, rename the folder `cef_binary_120.1.10+g3ce3184+chromium-120.0.6099.129_windowsarm64` to `windowsarm64` for simplicity.

-Now, you'll use CMake to prepare the build files for Visual Studio 2022 and the Arm64 architecture.
+Now, use CMake to prepare the build files for Visual Studio 2022 and the Arm64 architecture.
 Open the Command Prompt or a Terminal, and proceed with the following steps:

 ```console
 cd <PATH_TO_CEF_BINARY>